SjoerdV/SjoerdV.github.io/_portfolio/CaCAzureDevOpsPipeline.md

   teaser: /assets/images/CaCAzureDevOpsPipeline-th.png
 ---

-In need of an expandable scaffold for continuously deploying your Microsoft 365 SaaS Configuration with a basic 'conditional' multi stage yaml pipeline for Azure Pipelines.
-The pipeline uses a manual Approval step, before creating a release.
+Are you in need of an expandable scaffold for continuously integrating your Microsoft 365 SaaS Configuration using a basic 'conditional' multi stage YAML pipeline for Azure Pipelines?
+You are in luck.
+The proposed solution uses a pipeline with a manual Approval step, before deploying a release to TEST and to PROD.
 This pipeline simply automates a connection to SharePoint Online and can than be expanded upon.

-For more information, script download and issue management visit [the Project Site](/CaCAzureDevOpsPipeline)
+For more information, script download and issue management visit [the Project Site](/CaCAzureDevOpsPipeline) {: .notice--success}